microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 *Figure 3 - MCC Content Manager Wizard (Finish)*

 ![MCC Content Manager Wizard (Finish)](images/MCC_Content_Manager_Wizard_Finish.png)
-- Step 5: Select all four CLC modules and the NCO Module from the Device Resources list on the left (see red and green boxes in Figure 4, click the 'plus' mark) and make sure they show up within the Project Resouces list (blue box in Figure 5)
+- Step 5: Add all four CLC modules and the NCO Module from the "Device Resources" list on the left side of the window(see red and green boxes in Figure 4) to the project by clicking the green "plus" marks.
+After doing this, open the "Project Resources" list and ensure that all of the modules have been successfully added to the project. (blue box in Figure 5)

 *Figure 4 - Device Resources for CLC and NCO*